 It might not seem like much, but my goal is to spend at least some time outside every day, whether it’s a solo walk to clear my head or playing in the snow with my kids.

 Move my body more days than I don’t

 Goals of my former lifestyle would be something like “work out five to seven times a week.”
 I don’t really recognize that girl anymore.
 And though I miss my ability to hit the gym for hours at a time, it’s not a reasonable goal for me at this point in my life.
 My current goal is simple: to move my body more often than I don’t.
 This might be a workout, but it also might be going on a walk, doing virtual yoga, or taking time to stretch.

 I’ve learned that any movement is a wonderful thing, and it doesn’t need to be a sweat-drenched cardio class.
 All types of movement are important and healthy, and that’s what I’m focusing on this year.

-Sure, I drink some water.
-But not nearly enough.
-While this is pretty much the easiest healthy move to make, I know I’m not the only one who struggles to drink sufficient H2O each day.
+Sure, I drink some water, but not nearly enough.
+While this is pretty much the easiest healthy change to make, I know I’m not the only one who struggles to drink sufficient amounts of H2O each day.

-There are so many benefits to staying hydrated, including improved energy levels and brain function, helping with digestion, and having a positive effect on skin appearance.
-With all those positives, there’s not a downside to adding more water to my routine.
-And knowing it’s a simple addition to my routine makes it a health goal I’m happy to make.
+There are so many benefits to staying hydrated, including improved energy levels, brain function, digestion, and skin appearance.
+With all those positives, there’s not a downside to adding more water into my routine.
+And knowing it’s a simple addition to my routine makes it a health goal I’m happy to work toward.

 Try one new recipe a month